elinejk/SuRE_hNSC/Scripts/GWAS/README.md

 **02_emVar_in_locus_listfile.R:** takes the output from part 1 of script 01, and saves only those that are emVars.
 The information in this output file was later used to determine which locus to highlight.

+**emvar_among_multisignif_locus.R:** to determine the number of emVars in loci with more than one significant variant.

 ### 2.2 Highlighted locus
 **surexgwas_LOCUS-plots.R:** for a selected locus of a phenotype it will plot the GWAS SNPs (colored on SuRE-tested), emVars within the locus, and genes within the locus.
 It adds a highlight for the region you specify (here this is the region you want to plot in the next script).